-University researchers found that strong brands (those with favorable reputations and high levels of consumer trust) benefit from building informative shopping experiences.
+University researchers found that strong brands (those with favorable reputations and high levels of consumer trust) benefit from building a more informative shopping experience.
 Well-known brands can't afford to skimp on detail.
 Shoppers expect product pages with enhanced content (what Amazon refers to as A+ content) that is informative rather than gimmicky.
 They also want extras like charts that allow them to compare related products.

-For these beloved consumer brands, researchers found that adding informative content to product pages boosted purchase intent by over 20%.
+For these beloved consumer brands, researchers found that adding a single content element that improves the informativeness of the product pages can boost purchase intent by up to 5.4%.